 Ken: Probably along with that, as I'll call it a bit of a crossover topic, you discuss digital twins.
 So, what is the digital twin in your perspective?

-Ken: And if we do that, according to to- again, I'll refer to the IoT presentation- you mentioned, in essence, this digital transformation is curving the linear production model, maybe say a bit of that, and what the implications are of that.
+Ken: And if we do that, according to - again, I'll refer to the IoT presentation- you mentioned, in essence, this digital transformation is curving the linear production model, maybe say a bit of that, and what the implications are of that.

-Ken: We are often used to say that industrial IoT, or perhaps even industry 4.0, one of the outcomes of it was the breaking down of traditional value chain barriers.
+Ken: We are often used to say that industrial IoT, or perhaps even Industry 4.0, one of the outcomes of it, was the breaking down of traditional value chain barriers.
 I'm a supplier.
 You're a client or a broker, right?
 The minute I put a connected device into that value chain, the data from that device goes back to its manufacturer.
 You transcend a whole lot of other intermediaries if you will.
 And indeed, we see that with smart industrial pumps, intelligent transformers, smart automobiles, right?
-In that regard, but it's interesting because I think you've overlaid on top of that idea is that there's a consciousness and tradeoff among all those value chain players to this idea of system thinking you said earlier, right?
+In that regard, but it's interesting because I think you've overlaid on top of that idea. is that there's a consciousness and tradeoff among all those value chain players to this idea of system thinking you said earlier, right?
 And what are the tradeoffs?
 And how do I make those tradeoffs collectively versus individually as one member of the value chain?
 It's a fascinating concept.

 Ken: So perhaps I've kind of saved the cliffhanger question for last, you've heard us refer to four phases throughout this conversation, but we've only named three.
-And this last stage or phase of industrial transformation is something you're calling autonomous pole production.
+And this last stage or phase of industrial transformation is something you're calling autonomous pull production.
 Perhaps you can tell us a bit about that, and maybe when you see this coming.

 Ken: Applicable as you- you just were apropos, I should say, as you just closed loop on the whole conversation.
 And that is the idea that as you move forward into this, you create a circular economy.
-And I think that is probably the quintessential point of a lot of the industry 4.0 or 5.0 work and indeed what you're leading in this book.
+And I think that is probably the quintessential point of a lot of the Industry 4.0 or 5.0 work and indeed what you're leading in this book.
 For listeners, when can we expect to see this book available?